rfshelley/Documentation/ref-docs/smartapp-ref.rst

     ``void sendEvent(Device device, Map properties)``

 **Parameters:**
-    `Map`_ ``properties`` - The properties of the event to create and send.
+    `Map`_ ``properties`` - The properties of the Event to create and send.

     Here are the available properties:

     =================    ===========
     Property             Description
     =================    ===========
-    name (required)      `String`_ - The name of the event.
-Typically corresponds to an attribute name of a capability. value (required)     The value of the event.
-The value is stored as a string, but you can pass numbers or other objects. descriptionText      `String`_ - The description of this event.
+    name (required)      `String`_ - The name of the Event.
+Typically corresponds to an attribute name of a capability. value (required)     The value of the Event.
+The value is stored as a string, but you can pass numbers or other objects. descriptionText      `String`_ - The description of this Event.
 This appears in the mobile application activity for the device.
-If not specified, this will be created using the event name and value. displayed            Pass ``true`` to display this event in the mobile application activity feed, ``false`` to not display.
-Defaults to ``true``. linkText             `String`_ - Name of the event to show in the mobile application activity feed. isStateChange        ``true`` if this event caused a device attribute to change state.
+If not specified, this will be created using the Event name and value. displayed            Pass ``true`` to display this Event in the mobile application activity feed, ``false`` to not display.
+Defaults to ``true``. linkText             `String`_ - Name of the Event to show in the mobile application activity feed. isStateChange        ``true`` if this Event caused a device attribute to change state.
 Typically not used, since it will be set automatically. unit                 `String`_ - a unit string, if desired.
 This will be used to create the ``descriptionText`` if it (the ``descriptionText`` option) is not specified.
-    :ref:`device_ref`    ``device`` - The device for which this event is created for. data                 A map of additional information to store with the event
+    :ref:`device_ref`    ``device`` - The device for which this Event is created for. data                 A map of additional information to store with the Event
     =================    ===========

 .. tip::

-    Not all event properties need to be specified.
+    Not all Event properties need to be specified.
 ID properties like ``deviceId`` and ``locationId`` are automatically set, as are properties like ``isStateChange``, ``displayed``, and ``linkText``.

 **Returns:**
     void